 We are proud to send a diverse population of ASU student ambassadors abroad, but we want you to recognize that certain groups of people may be treated much differently in a different culture than in the US.
 Be aware of how you identify yourself or may be identified as by people in your host country (gender, religious affiliation, LGBTQIA, race, etc.), and educate yourself as to appropriate behaviors.
-Try to follow the etiquette of your host country.
+Find out what non-verbal messages (eye contact, tone, gestures, dress) to avoid, and strive to follow the etiquette of your host country.